FHIR model metadata

 The ModelInspector

-You can create a ModelInspector yourself, and import types and mappings from assemblies by hand, but this is not necessary.
-You can either use the static ModelInfo.ModelInspector
+You can create a ModelInspector and import assemblies manually, but this is usually unnecessary.
+You can use the static ModelInfo.ModelInspector property or call ModelInspector.ForAssembly() with a reference to the assembly that contains the POCO classes for the release:

 var inspector = ModelInfo.ModelInspector;